erikis/require-babel/README.md

 Plugin preconfigured for transforming ES modules using TS/JSX syntax and recursively transforming imported modules with URLs ending with .ts and .tsx, by prepending "tsm!" and "tsx!", respectively.
 E.g., **./module.tsx** becomes **tsx!./module**.

 Note that Babel does not type-check.
-See [TypeScript's handbook](https://www.typescriptlang.org/docs/handbook/typescript-tooling-in-5-minutes.html) to get started.

 ## Extras